RichardTMiles/Block-OTA/README.md

 2. Download [Apple TV Profile](https://github.com/RichardTMiles/Block-OTA/raw/main/17.mobileconfig)
 3. Select "Allow" then Open Settings & Go to General -> Profile or Device Management
 4. Tap on the tvOS Beta Profile & Tap "Install" & Restart you device

+This will enevitablly remove the "update available tab" though it did take several hours and me revisiting the tab.
+Even with the 'main' settings page showing X version available, clicking into the settings page would show none available.
+After probably 2-3 hours the 'main' message also went away!